CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 weight: 880
 toc: 3
 ---

-Interface (link) health can be monitored using the `netq show interfaces` command.
+You can monitor interface (link) health using the `netq show interfaces` command.
 You can view status of the links, whether they are operating over a VRF interface, the MTU of the link, and so forth.
 Using the `hostname` option enables you to view only the interfaces for a given device.
 View changes to interfaces using the `netq show events` command.

 The syntax for these commands is: